 The three Regional Centers provide a convenient entrée to all of the College's degree and certificate programs.
-In conjunction with online course offerings, the Regional Centers offer you the added advantage of taking all of the courses needed to satisfy the full degree and certificate requirements in 10 program areas.
+In conjunction with online course offerings, the Regional Centers offer you the added advantage of taking all of the courses needed to satisfy the requirements for 15 degree and certificate programs.

-Full degree options available at one or more Regional Centers and online are:
+Full degree/certificate options available at the Regional Centers include the following: